Elena Kitić

-Elena Kitić (Елена Китић; born 11 August 1997) is a Serbian singer-songwriter.
+Elena Kitić (Елена Китић; born 11 August 1997), known mononymously as Elena, is a Serbian singer.

 Life and career

-Kitić was born on August 11, 1997 in Hanover, Germany to Bosnian Serb singers Mile Kitić and Marta Savić.
-She made her recording debut with the song "Better Days", released in October 2014 on Serbian MTV.
+Elena Kitić was born 11 August 1997 in Hanover, Germany to Bosnian Serb singers Mile Kitić and Marta Savić.
+She made her recording debut with the English-language single "Better Days", released in October 2014.

-In July 2016, Kitić gained more significant popularity by releasing "Folira" featuring Jala Brat, who later became her frequent collaborator.
-She also worked with Rasta on the single "Geto princeza" (2018).
+In July 2016, Kitić gained popularity with the release of "Folira" featuring Bosnian rapper Jala Brat, who would become her frequent collaborator.
+She also worked with Serbian rapper Rasta on the single "Geto princeza" (2018).
 Her first live performance was at Jala Brat and Buba Corelli's show at Tašmajdan Center in Belgrade, June 2018.
 Elena received the Best Music Video Styling award at the Belgrade streetwear festival, Sneakerville, in December 2020.

-Her 2022 single with Voyage, entitled "London", topped the Billboard Croatia Songs Chart.
+Her 2022 single with Serbian artist Voyage, entitled "London", topped the Billboard Croatia Songs Chart.

-On March 7, 2025, Elena independently released her debut studio album Déjà vu.
-To promote the album she performed at the Belgrade's Music Week Festival in June.
+On 7 March 2025, Kitić independently released her debut studio album Déjà vu.
+To promote the album, she performed at the Belgrade's Music Week Festival in June.